cloudflare/cloudflare-docs/content/cache/how-to/purge-cache.md

 ### Purge by prefix normalization

-Currently, when a purge by prefix request comes into Cloudflare for a normalized URL path, the purge service does not respect the [URL normalization](/rules/normalization/).
-Cloudflare is changing the purge by prefix functionality so that normalized URLs will be purged as expected.
-We plan for this change to occur on October 12th, 2022.
+Using purge by prefix normalization, when a purge by prefix request comes into Cloudflare for a normalized URL path, the purge services respects the [URL normalization](/rules/normalization/) and purges the normalized URL.

 #### How does URL Normalization work

-As an example of this behavior change, take the following website as an example: `https://cloudflare.com/انشاء-موقع-الكتروني/img_1.jpg`.
+Take the following website as an example: `https://cloudflare.com/انشاء-موقع-الكتروني/img_1.jpg`.
 The table below shows you how Cloudflare’s cache views these paths with [normalization on/off](/rules/normalization/).

 <table>
   <tbody>